Rise and Shine Efficiently! Tight Bounds for Adversarial Wake-up: Discussion and Open Problems

 Our work raises several important questions about the wake-up problem that are yet to be resolved.
-In the context of the standard $\kt_1$ assumption (without advice), an intriguing open problem is to reduce the time complexity of Theorem~\ref{thm:dfs_many} to depend on the network diameter $D$, or ideally, scale with $\arad\log n$.\footnote{Note that Theorem~\ref{thm:lb} already rules out attaining a time complexity of $O(\arad)$ when sending $O(n)$ messages, i.e., without log-factors.} In addition, it would also be interesting whether we can achieve the same bound deterministically.
+In the context of the standard $\kt_1$ assumption (without advice), we have obtained an \emph{asynchronous} algorithm with $O(n\log n)$ time and message complexity (Theorem~\ref{thm:dfs_many}) and a \emph{synchronous} $O\lt( \arad \rt)$-time algorithm that sends $O\lt( n^{3/2}\sqrt{\log n} \rt)$ messages (Theorem~\ref{thm:kt1_fw}).